 Photo by Needsmoreritalin

 The American mink is a semiaquatic species native to North America.
-Between the 1920s and 1950s, American minks were imported to Europe, the USSR and southern South America for fur-farming purposes.
-Today in parts of Europe the American mink has been classified as an invasive species, linked to the decline of the European mink.
+Its fur has been highly prized for use in clothing, with hunting giving way to fur-farming.
+Their treatment on fur farms has been a focus of animal rights and animal welfare activism.(4) Between the 1920s and 1950s, American minks were imported to Europe, the USSR and southern South America for fur-farming.
+Today in parts of Europe, released or escaped American minks have been classified as an invasive species and linked to the decline of the European mink,(5)(6) as well as other small mammals and birds.
+Similar to the importation of stoats in New Zealand, it was human self-interest and irresponsibility that led to this ecological disruption, not the imported mink.

 Weight: 500-1,580 g / 1-3 lb (males), 400-780 g / 1-2 lb (females)